opensource-compliance-gh/plus-messenger-gpl/README.md

 ### What this establishes

+This chapter is also why the record went public at all.
+With every formal channel either closed or unanswered, publication was the remaining option, and [Chapter 13](#chapter-13-what-happened-when-this-was-reported) is what happened next.

 **[inference]** This is the actual explanation for nine years, and it is neither apathy nor conspiracy.
 Enforcement depends entirely on one busy copyright holder, and the store distributing the app has closed every channel through which anybody else could file a report.

 Nothing malfunctioned.
 Every part of that system did exactly what it was built to do, and the result is a nine-year violation with no door to report it through.